View Melvin Brown's Obituary on Tallahassee.com and share memories

 Melvin T. Brown, Jr.

-Thomasville, GA - Deacon Melvin "MT" Brown, Jr., 81, of Thomasville, GA passed on Friday, July 5, 2019.
-Funeral services are 11:00 a.m.
+Thomasville, GA - Funeral services for Deacon Melvin "MT" Brown, Jr. are 11:00 a.m.
 Saturday, July 13, at Providence M.B.
-Church, 1215 Magnolia St., Thomasville, with burial in Peaceful Rest Cemetery.
-Viewing-visitation is 2-7 p.m.
-Friday at Hatcher-Peoples Funeral Home, Thomasville (229-226-4525).
-Born in Tallahassee, FL to Melvin T. Sr. and Annie Mae Russ Brown, "MT" was a graduate of Florida A&M University.
-He had been President of the FAMU Alumni Association, a teacher at Rickards High School coaching chess and golf.
-He was a member of Providence where he served as Trustee Board member and Sunday School Superintendent.
-He was the first black Who's Who Teacher of the Year at Rickards and an avid golfer.
-Cherishing his love and memory are his loving wife, Dorothy Jean Scott Brown; daughter, Colene Williams; sons, Artis (Patricia) Scott, Melvin (Stephanes) Brown; several grandchildren, nieces, nephews, other relatives and friends.
+Church, Thomasville, with burial in Peaceful Rest Cemetery.
+Viewing is 2-7 p.m.
+Friday (today) at Hatcher-Peoples Funeral Home (229-226-4525).
+An avid golfer, he was a graduate of Florida A&M University, former Rickards High teacher, and had served as Sunday School Superintendent and Trustee at Providence.
+Cherishing precious memories are his loving wife, Dorothy Jean Scott Brown; daughter, Colene Williams; sons, Artis (Patricia) Scott, Melvin (Stephanes) Brown; sister, Barbara Norris; brothers, Gerald, Charles and Keith Brown; several grandchildren, other relatives and friends.